joshuatvernon/cd-recent/README.md

 # 💿 cd-recent

-A tool for listing recently visited directory in a UNIX terminal
+A tool for listing recently visited directories in a UNIX terminal

 ## Installation